1

 from dask.distributed import Client, LocalCluster

-from ribs.archives import GridArchive
+from ribs.archives import ArchiveBase, ArchiveDataFrame, GridArchive

-from ribs.emitters import ImprovementEmitter
+from ribs.emitters import EvolutionStrategyEmitter

-from ribs.optimizers import Optimizer
+from ribs.schedulers import Scheduler

 from ribs.visualize import grid_archive_heatmap